-- United States citizens are eligible for all fellowships.
+- United States citizens are eligible for all Newberry Fellowships.

 - Permanent United States residents who have had at least three years of continuous residence in the U.S. are eligible for all fellowships.